mockery/mockery/README.markdown

 Yes, you can use the same quick expectation setup as for named mocks with the class oriented mock object generation.

-    $mock = \Mockery::mock('Foo', array('foo'));
+    $mock = \Mockery::mock(new Foo);

-Passing a simple array of method names alongside a class/interface name, will yield a partial mock, where only the methods you wish are actually mocked.
+Passing any real object into Mockery will create a partial mock.
+Partials assume you can already create a concrete object, so all we need to do is selectively override a subset of existing methods (or add non-existing methods!) for our expectations.

-    $mock = \Mockery::mock('Foo', array('foo'), array('foo'=>1));
+    $mock = \Mockery::mock(new Foo, array('foo'=>1));

-So long as it's the next array after your partial mock methods, you can also use the quickie expectation setup for your partial mock.
+You can also use the quickie expectation setup for your partial mock.
+See the section later on Creating Partial Mocks for more information.

 Expectation Declarations
 ------------------------